 To mix it up even more, you could incorporate class discussions and even use the presentations mentioned in the previous strategy.

-A flipped classroom essentially changes the traditional learning environment by introducing students to concepts for homework and having them do “homework” during class.
+A flipped classroom essentially changes the traditional learning environment by introducing students to new concepts as homework and having them do “homework” during class.

 In this case, you would assign the digital lessons to be completed as homework.